-If any equipment or facility (building) needs repair or maintenance, report this to Reception.
+If any equipment or facility (building) needs repair or maintenance, report this to the Facilities Manager - facilities@nzchiro.co.nz.

 7.6 Faculty Office Hours

 Members of the teaching faculty have office hours that are posted at the beginning of each semester.
 These hours are published to allow the Lecturer to be readily available to students on a first come first served basis.
 If you wish to make an appointment outside of these hours, it is best to contact the Lecturer to confirm an appropriate time.